Soviet-era drone, believed from Ukraine, crashes in Croatia, Zagreb says | Law-Order

 He said it was unclear whether the drone belonged to Russia or Ukraine.
 He also declined to say from where the drone could have originated.
 "The investigation will reveal further details," he said.

 Russia invaded Ukraine two weeks ago.
 Russian forces bearing down on the capital Kyiv were regrouping northwest of the city, satellite pictures showed, and Britain said Moscow could now be planning an assault within days.
-Hungarian Foreign Minister Peter Szijjarto said Hungary was closely cooperating with Croatia and other NATO allies over the drone.
+Hungarian Foreign Minister Peter Szijjarto said Hungary was closely cooperating with Croatia and other NATO allies.

 "Our authorities are examining what happened, as according to present data, the air space of several NATO members including Hungary was affected by the drone's flight."